The Man Who Loved Women (1983 film): Production

-In September 1982, Blake Edwards announced he would make the film with Warren Beatty.
+In September 1982, Blake Edwards announced that he would direct a remake of The Man Who Loved Women with Warren Beatty.
 Dustin Hoffman had reportedly turned down the lead role.

-Eventually Beatty dropped out.
+Eventually, Beatty dropped out.
 In December 1982, Burt Reynolds signed to star.
 Edwards wrote the script with Milton Wexler, his therapist.
-Wexler had analysed Edwards' scripts for years, especially "10" (1979).
+Wexler had analysed Edwards's scripts for years, especially 10.
 "I said if we could come up with something good and startling we'd do one together," said Edwards.

-There were a number of American remakes of French films at the time, others including Buddy, Buddy, The Toy, Breathless and Blame It On Rio.
+There were a number of American remakes of French films at the time; others included Buddy, Buddy, The Toy, Breathless and Blame It on Rio.